 If you need a pole to change light bulbs you definitely need to choose a pole with a fiberglass handle or even better one with a fiberglass slider as well.
 Fiberglass is heavier and more rigid than other materials but more importantly it is non-conductive, under most circumstances, making it much safer to use around electricity than metal poles.
 Since, we’re on the subject, extension poles should never be used around electrical wires.
 Be sure that while you are extending your reach to finish difficult jobs you are not inadvertently reaching up to electrical wires since most extension poles are highly conductive.

 Compression locking extension poles, such as our Alumiglass or Pro-Lok Poles, also provide the versatility of locking at any length and are available in two and three section extended length poles.
 Mr. LongArm also offers three section poles that extend up to 23′.
 These poles have the longest reach and are great for painting or cleaning 2-story structures.

 Still Need Help?

-If, even after reading this, you find that you still are unsure about how to pick the right pole for your project, you can speak with our customer service department at 1-800-821-3508 and we will be happy to assist you.
+If you still are unsure about how to pick the right pole for your project.
+Call our customer service department at 1-800-821-3508 and we will be happy to assist you.
 You can also try our Pick-A-Pole App.